martinsvalin/html_entities/README.md

 HtmlEntities
 ============

-Decode Html entities in a string.
+Elixir module for decoding HTML entities in a string.

 ## Usage